 A growing member of Californians are looking to the sun to lower their energy cost.
-But for many, solar panels is still an expensive option.
+But for many, even with so many tax calculators and estimators available, solar panels is still an expensive option.

 NBC Bay Area’s Joe Rizada Jr. shows us a new program that’s hoping to solve that.

 ( It is a small house built in 1910.)

 Long time Sierra Club member Dan Raddenmacher has an activist soul.
 Over the years he’s dreamed that activist dream of solar panels adorning the roof of his Oakland home.

 We thought about it for a long time and in the past it was pretty darn expensive so its something we’re ready to drop many thousands of dollars on.
 Last summer, Raddenmacher finally got his wish, it didn’t even cost him anything.